Sachin-Mahato/cart-craze/README.md

 ### Key Features:

-1. Filter products by category and price.
+1. Filter products by price.
+2. Sort Items based on popularity.
-2. Add items to a wishlist or shopping cart.
+3. Add items to a wishlist or shopping cart.
-3. Fully responsive design that works on any device.
+4. Fully responsive design that works on any device.
-4. Smooth navigation between pages (single-page app).
+5. Smooth navigation between pages (single-page app).
-5. Secure authentication with NextAuth.
+6. Secure authentication with NextAuth.
-6. Email notifications with Resend.
+7. Email notifications with Resend.
-7. Performance Optimization: API calls are made 50x faster with frontend caching, and debouncing is used to prevent unnecessary requests.
+8. Performance Optimization: API calls are made 50x faster with frontend caching, and debouncing is used to prevent unnecessary requests.

 ---

+### Upcoming features:
+1. **Search Bar** - Find products easily by typing in the search bar.
+2. **Wishlist Enhancement** - Add item to the wishlist, and the hear icon will turn red.

 ### Installation: